cyber-defence-campus/morion/README.md

 # Morion
-**Morion** is a *proof-of-concept (PoC)* tool to experiment with **symbolic execution** and to research current limitation that this technique has when it comes to **real-world binaries**.
+**Morion** is a *proof-of-concept (PoC)* tool to experiment with **symbolic execution** and to research current limitations that this technique has when it comes to **real-world binaries**.
 *Morion* relies on [Triton](https://triton-library.github.io/) as its underlying symbolic execution engine and (currently) has the following features / limitations:
 - **Record** concrete execution traces of a target binary (potentially in cross-platform remote setups)
   - Record initial context (concrete initial values of all registers / memory cells accessed during the trace)
-  - Record sequence of assembly instructions executed by the trace (opcodes)
+  - Record sequence of assembly instructions (executed by the trace)
-  - Hooking / skipping of instruction sequences
+  - Hooking / skipping of instruction sequences or functions
 - **Analyze** collected program traces by executing them symbolically
   - Symbolic function modeling
-  - Analysis passes
+  - Different analysis passes
     - Calculating backward slices
     - Detecting control-flow / memory hijacking conditions
     - Reasoning about code coverage (branches / paths)
     - Assisting during ROP chains generation
 - *Morion* is currently limited to binaries of the **ARMv7** architecture

-The following figure provides a high-level overview about *Morion* and its two operation modes **tracing** and **symbolic execution**:
+The following figure provides a high-level overview about *Morion* and its two modes of operation - **tracing** and **symbolic execution**:

 <figure>